- FAST

 Whenever I talk to people about fasting, their knee-jerk reaction is “No food?
 No food?
 No FOOD?
 You’re outa your

 This is why so many Christians are quick to redefine the word “fast.”
-My church, fr’instance, frequently does this 21-day “Daniel fast.”
+Fr’instance the last several churches I’ve been a part of, have annually done a 21-day “Daniel fast,”

-Why do we do such a thing?
+Why would we do such a thing?
 For the same reason Jesus did it, when he went to the desert

 Yeah, fasting does all that.
 That is, when we’re praying as well as fasting.
 If you’re fasting but not praying, it’s time wasted.

 Don’t get me wrong.
-Other forms of self-deprivation do it too.
-Dieting for God, or going without certain beloved things and hobbies, because God’s more important than our desires, will also achieve the same things fasting can.
+Other forms of self-deprivation have the same effects.
+Dieting for God, or going without certain beloved things and hobbies, because God’s more important than any of our desires, can also achieve the same things as fasting.
 Just not as quickly; not as intensely.
-The stakes just aren’t as high.
+The stakes simply aren’t as high.
 Fasting is hardcore, remember?
 Going without bacon, as hard as that might be for you personally, isn’t life-threatening.
 (In fact it’s better for your health.)
 But though a small thing, it’s still a sacrifice, and part of the proper mindset: “God is more important than my palate.”

 But do we gotta?